INSISOC/MPSPLIB_Benchmark_P-SGS-MINSLK_on_MSProject/VBA_Script/Readme.md

 Additionally, you can add a user-friendly button to Microsoft Project’s ribbon to launch the script directly:
 1. Go to File → Options → Customize Ribbon.
 2. Click on Import/Export and select Import customization file.
-3. Navigate to the provided file Project_customizations.exportedUI and confirm the import.
+3. Navigate to the provided file **MSProject_customizations.exportedUI** and confirm the import.
 This VBA module enables practitioners to apply an academically validated heuristic directly within Microsoft Project, without requiring additional software or advanced programming knowledge.
 The code is available as a standalone file and can be reused or adapted for different project scheduling needs.